hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

   route: { cluster: ping-cluster }
 ```

-Envoy will proxy requests to right clusters if URL is matching with the prefix.
+Envoy will proxy requests to right clusters based on URL prefix.
 A cluster is a collection of IP address (or domain name) and port of a backend service.
 Think multiple instances of a backend service.
 There are 2 ping and pong services in this case.

 ```yaml
 clusters: